Urban Outfitters (URBN)

 Founded as a purveyor of vintage items, Urban Outfitters (NASDAQ:URBN) now largely sells new apparel and accessories to teens and young adults seeking on-trend fashion.

-- Brick-and-mortar locations are witnessing elevated demand as their same-store sales growth averaged 4.2% over the past two years
+- Locations open for at least a year are seeing increased demand as same-store sales have averaged 4.6% growth over the past two years

 High Quality